pr4deepr/visualising_enteric_glia_time_series/README.md

 ## Comments

 *The reason I used IgorPro is because many of the traces have artefacts that appear as peaks.
-This is because gut tissue has smooth muscle causing movements during imaging.
+This is because gut tissue has smooth muscle that leads to movements during imaging.
 I have to manually go through the traces and verify the peaks using the image stacks which takes a while :).*

 *Will include the code soon*